curl/curl/tests/FILEFORMAT.md

 ### `<setenv>`
     variable1=contents1
     variable2=contents2
+    variable3

 Set the given environment variables to the specified value before the actual command is run.
-They are cleared again after the command has been run.
+They are restored back to their former values again after the command has been run.

+If the variable name has no assignment, no `=`, then that variable is just deleted.

 ### `<command [option="no-output/no-include/force-output/binary-trace"] [timeout="secs"][delay="secs"][type="perl/shell"]>`
 Command line to run.